geovannyAvelar/SocialCRON-DISPATCHER/README.md

 # SocialCRON-DISPATCHER
-SocialCRON is an open-source platform to schedule posts on social media sites
+Python scripts to execute posts via Facebook API on SocialCRON platform.
+SocialCRON is an open-source platform to schedule posts on social media sites.

 ## Summary
 * 1 Build